gauravmehla/crafting-ideas/readme.md

 <h1 align="center"> Implementation 🚀</h1>

-I will probably try to use Meteor to get the first MVP our as soon as possible.
+I want to create a working MVP as soon as possible.
 Since this platform is essentially a social network for sharing and building on ideas together, it needs traction to actually be of any use.
 If there are no people, there is no value in the product.

+I will try to create a mock prototype with React and [create react app](https://github.com/facebookincubator/create-react-app) and then iterate on that adding backend and database as I go.

+I hope I am not alone in wanting to build this and other people will join me in this.
+I also wish for this platform to be fully open source.

 <h1 align="center"> Features </h1>